alexeygumirov/pandoc-for-pdf-how-to/README.md

 ```

 ## Building CI pipeline in the Gitlab

- made my CI pipeline for GitLab which automatically creates PDF and stores it in the Gitlab artifactory when the content of MarkDown or YAML files is changed.
+I made my CI pipeline for GitLab which automatically creates PDF and stores it in the Gitlab artifactory when the content of MarkDown or YAML files is changed.

 ### Folders structure